percona/everest-doc/docs/use/monitor_endpoints.md

     **Scenario 2**

-    If you already have a monitoring endpoint configured in the UI and want to use it to receive the complete set of metrics (including k8s metrics), then enter a value in **Registered instance name** field.
+    If you already have a monitoring endpoint configured in the UI and want to use it to receive the complete set of metrics (including k8s metrics), then enter a value in the **Registered instance name** field.

     ??? example "Output"